David Villar Player Props: Giants vs. Marlins

 Marlins Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Marlins pitching staff ranks 21st in the league.
+- The 8.5 strikeouts per nine innings put together by the Marlins pitching staff ranks 20th in MLB.

-- The Marlins have a 4.47 team ERA that ranks 18th across all league pitching staffs.
+- The Marlins' 4.33 team ERA ranks 15th across all league pitching staffs.

-- Marlins pitchers combine to surrender the 10th-fewest home runs in baseball (17 total, one per game).
+- Marlins pitchers combine to give up 18 home runs (one per game), the 10th-fewest in baseball.

-- Cabrera (0-1) gets the starting nod for the Marlins in his fourth start of the season.
-He's put together a 4.63 ERA in 11 2/3 innings pitched, with 10 strikeouts.
+- Rogers (1-2) takes the mound for the Marlins in his fourth start of the season.
+He has a 4.20 ERA in 15 2/3 innings pitched, with 16 strikeouts.

-- His last appearance was on Wednesday against the Philadelphia Phillies, when the right-hander went five innings, surrendering two earned runs while allowing seven hits.
+- His last time out came on Friday against the Arizona Diamondbacks, when the lefty threw six innings, surrendering one earned run while allowing five hits.

-- The 25-year-old has put up a 4.63 ERA and 7.7 strikeouts per nine innings in three games this season, while giving up a batting average of .214 to his opponents.
+- The 25-year-old has an ERA of 4.20, with 9.6 strikeouts per nine innings, in three games this season.
+Opponents are batting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.